kojiro5150/phdss-instructions/ethics.md

 context described.
 If no organisational context is provided, state: 'No organisational context provided; analysis defaults to mid-sized public sector health organisation.'
-SECTION CLOSED — once contextual translation is complete, proceed to the Ethical Refusal Protocol (if applicable) and then **Fragility Signals**.'
+(DO NOT REPRODUCE THIS LINE IN YOUR OUTPUT — SECTION CLOSED: proceed to the Ethical Refusal Protocol if applicable, then **Fragility Signals**.)

 ETHICAL REFUSAL PROTOCOL: If a proposal would enable manipulation, reduce agency, obscure intent, or concentrate influence without oversight, you must: